AlaskaAirlines/auro/docs/CUSTOM_PROPERTIES.md

 | Opera 	| 36 | March 6, 2016 | Blink |
 | Internet Explorer | no support | no support | Trident |

-As a result, when CSS Custom Properties are used, the use of fallback CSS is necessary to support legacy Internet Explorer users.
+As a result, when CSS custom properties are used, the use of fallback CSS is necessary to support legacy Internet Explorer users.

 ## How CSS Custom Properties Work